 THE MUSIC OF THE BIBLE

 THE MUSIC OF THE BIBLE is a long story.
-The oldest picture of it is in the picture above, in the Tomb of Beni Hassan, from 12th century BC Egypt.
-The tomb’s murals show the Hyksos, that is, the earliest Hebrews, as the Egyptians conceived them.
+The oldest record of it is the picture above, in the Tomb of Beni Hassan, from 12th century BC Egypt.
+The tomb’s murals show the Hyksos, that is, early Hebrews, as the Egyptians conceived them.
 And look!
 One of them is carrying a lyre.
 Then the story includes the influence of King Shulgi’s Babylonian scales of the 21st century BC, and the influence of Egyptian instruments upon the Israelite nation.
 Then there are the first recorded songs, like the songs of the Red Sea, of Moses, and of Deborah.

 Later, there is the great flourishing of Hebrew music under King David.
 He set up teams of singing Levites to praise the name of Jehovah over the morning and evening sacrifices.
 Along with the Levite chiefs, Heman, Asaph, and Jeduthun, he wrote songs for the new temple.
 These songs form the core of our Book of Psalms to this day.